Choa Chu Kang Waterworks S$162m upgrade to help Singapore tackle climate change challenge

 “These conditions are likely to fuel algae growth in the reservoirs, which will need to be removed as part of the water treatment process.

-“In anticipation of such challenges, the Public Utilities Board (PUB) has to continuously invest in new water treatment technologies and upgrade our water treatment plants, as we have done in Choa Chu Kang.”
+“In anticipation of such challenges, (national water agency) PUB has to continuously invest in new water treatment technologies and upgrade our water treatment plants, as we have done in Choa Chu Kang.”

 One of Singapore’s oldest water treatment plants, CCKWW was built in two phases in 1975 and 1981.
 The three-year upgrade from June 2016 to June 2019 saw the construction of a new facility, installation of ceramic membranes and the inclusion of ozone-biological activated carbon (BAC) treatment for the plant.